 Who attends the lunch?

-Every year guests include senior leaders from the City’s business and professional communities, members of Livery Companies and Ward Clubs; senior officers of the British Army and the other services and members of both Houses of Parliament.
+Every year guests include senior leaders from the City’s business and professional communities, members of Livery Companies and Ward Clubs; the senior officers of all three of HM Armed and members of both Houses of Parliament.

 What is the history of the lunch?